Hello there reader!

 Welcome to the Messy Masterpiece Bio!

-This blog is a farmhouse and you are standing on the front porch right now.
-As you scroll down along this page, I invite you to pull up a rocking chair, grab yourself a glass of something good, and join along with me as I recount the story of how Messy Masterpiece came to be.
+This is my farmhouse and you are standing on my front porch.
+As you scroll down along this page, I invite you to pull up a rocking chair, grab yourself a glass of something good, and join me as I recount the story of how Messy Masterpiece came to be.

 I was heavily pursuing a future in wedding and event planning and too busy chasing an energetic toddler around our military home to care about much more.

 Most of my diet consisted of hamburger helpers, prepackaged goodies, and desserts.
 I was anti-diet, anti-health food, and never gave a second thought to the food allergies listed under product ingredients.

 To tell you the truth, my head is still spinning from the complexity of God’s master plan.
 I’m not sure I’ll ever be able to properly articulate exactly what happened to land me here, at this moment, talking to you.
 However, I can tell you about the turning point when everything changed.

 January 1st, 2019.
 It was New Year’s Day and it was day one of the rest of my life.
 I was the heaviest weight I had ever been (not pregnant) and decided it was time for a change.
 So, I downloaded MyFitnessPal, started counting calories, and started an intense workout routine called Focus T25.